Utebayeva/project_microservices/README.md

  alisherkuttybai@gmail.com

 ## Description of the project:
-Our project is a regular online game store selling keys for games in incentive, epic and so on.
+Our project is a regular online game store selling keys for games in steam, epic and so on.

 ## Microservices:
 ### Karina: